pkawale/pkawale/README.md

 ### My name is Parijat Kawale pursuing Master's in Computer Science at RIT.

+- 🔭 I’m currently working on honing my skills in Machine Learning implementations in Java.
+- 💬 Ask me about Angular and developing frontend technologies.
+- 😄 Pronouns: He/Him

 <!--
 **pkawale/pkawale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.